Divisors on graphs, orientations, syzygies, and system reliability: Minimal free resolutions of system ideals

-Here we present the exact SMT reliability for directed and undirected graphs.
-Algebraically, this corresponds to computing the multigraded Betti numbers of SMT ideals associated to graphs.
+Here we present the SMT reliability formula as stated in Theorem~\ref{intro:thm2}.
 However, the results are written in the algebraic language of ideals, the proofs are based on graph theoretical arguments.
-We derive the implicit representation of the higher syzygy modules of these ideals in terms of the oriented $k$-spanning trees (see Definition~\ref{def:span}), which also extends the results in \cite{sat}, where Satyanarayana and Prabhakar have presented a topological formula for evaluating the exact SMT reliability for directed networks by giving a combinatorial recipe to read the (non-cancelling) terms in the reliability formula.
-Our main result in this section is analogous to \cite[Thm.~5.3]{FarbodFatemeh} for the cut ideal and the initial ideal of the toppling ideal of $G$, see Remark\ref{rem:toppling-flag}.
+We derive the implicit representation of the higher syzygy modules of these ideals in terms of the acyclic orientations of graph which also extends the results in \cite{sat}, where Satyanarayana and Prabhakar have presented a topological formula for the SMT reliability formula by giving a combinatorial recipe to read the (non-cancelling) terms.
 We remark that the ideals associated to spanning trees arise in different contexts, see e.g. \cite{novik, FatemehFarbod2,BerndMaria}.

-We recall that there is a bijection between the generators of $\Tf_G$, the generators of $\Tf_G^q$ and $\Sf_0(G,q)$.
-In Theorem~\ref{thm:GB} we give a generalization of this fact.
+The following special class of acyclic partial orientations of $G$ arises naturally in our setting, where $g$ denotes the {\em genus} of the graph, i.e. $g=|E(G)|-|V(G)|+1$. \begin{Definition} Fix a pointed graph $(G,s)$ with the (oriented) edge set $\EE(G)$.
+For each integer $0 \leq k \leq g$, an {\em oriented $k$-spanning tree} \footnote{Gioan in \cite{Gioan} defines a $s$-connected orientation as an orientation in which every vertex is reachable from $s$ by a directed path.
+We use the notation $\Tf_k$ and the name oriented $k$-spanning tree in order to emphasize that $\Tf_k$ is an acyclic subgraph of $G$ containing a rooted spanning tree with $k$ extra edges. } $\Tc$ of $(G,s)$ is a connected subgraph of $G$ on $V(G)$ with a unique source at $s$ such that \begin{itemize} \item $\EE(\Tc)\subset \EE(G)$ with $|\EE(\Tc)|=n-1+k$, \item $\Tc$ is acyclic. \end{itemize} The set of all oriented $k$-spanning trees of $(G,s)$ will be denoted by $\Sf_k(G, s)$.
+The set $\Sf_0(G,s)$ corresponds to the set $\{\OO_T:\ T\ {\rm is\ a\ spanning\ tree\ of}\ G\}$. \end{Definition}

-\begin{Notation} Let $\Tf$ be an element of $\Sf_{k}(G, q)$ for $k>0$, and $e\in\EE(\Tf)$. \begin{itemize} \item[(1)] $\Tf^{e}$ denotes the subgraph of $\Tf$ with the edge set $\EE(\Tf^e)=\EE(\Tf)\backslash\{e\}$.
-We set $ W(\Tf)=\{e\in \EE(\Tf):\ \Tf^e\in\Sf_{k-1}(G, q)\}. $
+\begin{Notation} Let $\Tf$ be an element of $\Sf_{k}(G, s)$ for $k>0$, and $e\in\EE(\Tf)$. \begin{itemize} \item[(1)] $\Tf^{e}$ denotes the subgraph of $\Tf$ with the edge set $\EE(\Tf^e)=\EE(\Tf)\backslash\{e\}$.
+We set $ W(\Tf)=\{e\in \EE(\Tf):\ \Tf^e\in\Sf_{k-1}(G, s)\}. $

-\item[(2)] Given an arbitrary ordering on the edges of the graph, say $\EE(G)=\{e_1,\ldots,e_m\}$, we set $ {c(\Tf,e)=(-1)^j}, $ when $e$ is the $j$th edge among the edges with endpoint $e_+$. \end{itemize} \end{Notation}
+\item[(2)] Given an arbitrary ordering on the edges of the graph, say $\EE(G)=\{e_1,\ldots,e_m\}$, we set $ {c(\Tf,e)=(-1)^j}, $ when $e$ is the $j$-th edge among the edges with endpoint $e_+$. \end{itemize} \end{Notation}

-\begin{Theorem} Fix a pointed graph $(G,q)$.
+\begin{Theorem} Fix a pointed graph $(G,s)$.
 For each $k \geq 0$ there exists a natural injection

-such that the set $\Image(\psi_k)$ forms a minimal generating set for $\syz_{k}(\Tf_G^q)$. \end{Theorem}
+such that the set $\Image(\psi_k)$ forms a minimal generating set for $\syz_{k}(\Tf_G^s)$. \end{Theorem}